You could ask whether the sports car is still relevant. It would be a good question, but you might as well ask the same of dreams.

-The 3.4-litre engine of the 911 Carrera models demonstrates, therefore, that performance and efficiency need not be mutually exclusive.
+The 3.4-liter engine of the 911 Carrera models demonstrates, therefore, that performance and efficiency need not be mutually exclusive.
 Rather, the downsized engine capacity and increased maximum torque are the intelligent basis by which power output can be increased in an environmentally acceptable and sustainable way.
 Fuel consumption and CO2 emissions have been reduced by up to 16% compared with the previous model.

-In their search for improved efficiency, our engineers analysed an extensive series of engine components.
+In their search for improved efficiency, our engineers analyzed an extensive series of engine components.
 Answers were found, including rapid heating of the engine and gearbox to normal operating temperature after an engine start by the thermal management system, improved air induction and extremely effective direct fuel injection (DFI).

-The same principle applies to the 3.8-litre engine in the 911 Carrera S models.
+The same principle applies to the 3.8-liter engine in the 911 Carrera S models.
 There has been no change in displacement since the previous model, but power output has been increased while fuel consumption has been reduced by up to 15%.

 Weight is critical to efficiency.
 This is why the engines have a light-alloy construction, making them lightweight and yet structurally rigid.
 The result is comparatively low fuel consumption and a long service life.